 The road ahead is one of more autonomy across various logistics components such as supply chain logistics, inbound logistics, warehouse management, intralogistics or line feeding, outbound logistics and logistics routing.

 One of the best images depicting the evolutions towards more autonomy across all these areas is the roadmap image from UNITY Consulting and Innovation which you see below.
 In that roadmap a highly autonomous, flexible and predictive picture is painted in later stages, even up to the point that there is no more warehouse in the supply chain.

 The technologies and value in connected logistics and the digital supply chain: SCM, flexibility, speed and quality

 With regards to the future stages as shown in the image, before we would ever get there quite some challenges arise and changes are needed and the macro-economic context would have to seriously change (leaving aside regulations regarding security, the digital economy and the organization of work).

-Today everyone most people have heard – or even deploys or test – one or more of the several applications which have been known for years as in the 2015 (!) presentation on Logistics 4.0 below: autonomous vehicles, swarm intelligence, AVGs and trucks, smart shelves that organize their replenishment, smart containers that organize their supply chains, bins and so forth.
+Today everyone most people have heard – or even deploys or test – one or more of the several applications which have been known for years: autonomous vehicles, swarm intelligence, AVGs and trucks, smart shelves that organize their replenishment, smart containers that organize their supply chains, bins and so forth.